FardinAhsan146/TalkToYoutuber/README.md

 1. Install dependencies.
 You can use the `requirements.txt` this will install ALL of the dependencies.
 There will be a few additional ones that are a result of the tooling I used to develop, you might not need those.
 Else you can install the afforementioned YouTube API wrappers and chromaDB.
 2. Create a `.env` file in the `/llm` directory and populate it with your `OPENAI_API_KEY`.
 3. Run the `main.py` file.
 That's it really.
+4. If you want to nuke the databases you can run the `clean_databases.ps1` script.
+Converting it to bash is trivial as well.
+Just delete the sqlite file and the chroma directory.

 More instructions coming soon.

+# Immediate attention

+* I need to add in a chunking mechanism.
+OpenAI embeddings take a max of 8k tokens.
+Currently I just truncate the transcripts to 30k characters (~6-7k tokens).
+This is naive and probably misses good context.

 # Future